 Companies across the globe are digitally transforming as they are challenged to improve business processes and develop new capabilities and business models.

-In this economic reality where entire industries are disrupted, actionable intelligence is the new currency.
+In this economic reality where entire industries are changing, actionable intelligence is the new currency.
 Data and information have become core business assets, sources of revenue and critical enablers in the information age.

 In order to reap the benefits of new technologies, the next stage in that information age and the digital transformation economy, organizations need to be ready for accelerating evolutions, higher business agility and the increasing role of all forms of data and information.